 Participate in a 2-3 week wilderness institute in the spring of 2016.
 The Program will take place at the Aldo Leopold Nature Center in Black Earth, WI.
 This will include group travel in a wilderness area either backpacking or canoeing depending on the interest and abilities of the group.

-Present learning in a workshop at a conference either one that the group organizes and host or at an established conference.
+Present learning in a workshop at a conference either one that the group organizes and hosts or at an established conference.

 For more information regarding AEE (Association for Experiential Education), you can visit the official site here.